vuestorefront/storefront-api/docs/guide/general/installation.md

 3. Run the following Docker command :

-For using Storefront Api with embedded the Elastic 7:
+For using Storefront API with embedded the Elastic 7:
 ```bash
 docker-compose -f docker-compose.yml up -d
 ```